Envista Holdings Co. (NYSE:NVST) Expected to Post Earnings of $0.46 Per Share

-Wall Street brokerages forecast that Envista Holdings Co.
-(NYSE:NVST – Get Rating) will announce $0.46 earnings per share for the current quarter, Zacks Investment Research reports.
-Six analysts have provided estimates for Envista’s earnings.
-The highest EPS estimate is $0.51 and the lowest is $0.43.
-Envista posted earnings per share of $0.53 during the same quarter last year, which suggests a negative year over year growth rate of 13.2%.
-The company is expected to issue its next quarterly earnings report on Monday, January 1st.
+Equities analysts expect Envista Holdings Co.
+(NYSE:NVST – Get Rating) to announce earnings of $0.46 per share for the current fiscal quarter, according to Zacks Investment Research.
+Six analysts have provided estimates for Envista’s earnings, with the lowest EPS estimate coming in at $0.43 and the highest estimate coming in at $0.51.
+Envista posted earnings of $0.53 per share during the same quarter last year, which would suggest a negative year-over-year growth rate of 13.2%.
+The business is expected to issue its next quarterly earnings results on Monday, January 1st.

-According to Zacks, analysts expect that Envista will report full-year earnings of $2.02 per share for the current financial year, with EPS estimates ranging from $1.97 to $2.10.
-For the next year, analysts anticipate that the business will post earnings of $2.27 per share, with EPS estimates ranging from $2.18 to $2.34.
-Zacks Investment Research’s earnings per share calculations are an average based on a survey of research firms that follow Envista.
+According to Zacks, analysts expect that Envista will report full-year earnings of $2.02 per share for the current year, with EPS estimates ranging from $1.97 to $2.10.
+For the next fiscal year, analysts forecast that the firm will post earnings of $2.27 per share, with EPS estimates ranging from $2.18 to $2.34.
+Zacks’ EPS calculations are an average based on a survey of sell-side analysts that that provide coverage for Envista.

-Envista (NYSE:NVST – Get Rating) last issued its quarterly earnings data on Wednesday, May 4th.
-The company reported $0.47 EPS for the quarter, beating analysts’ consensus estimates of $0.44 by $0.03.
+Envista (NYSE:NVST – Get Rating) last released its quarterly earnings results on Wednesday, May 4th.
+The company reported $0.47 earnings per share for the quarter, beating analysts’ consensus estimates of $0.44 by $0.03.
 Envista had a return on equity of 8.54% and a net margin of 13.06%.
-The firm had revenue of $631.40 million for the quarter, compared to analyst estimates of $629.30 million.
-During the same period in the prior year, the firm posted $0.54 EPS.
-The company’s revenue for the quarter was down 11.0% on a year-over-year basis.
+The business had revenue of $631.40 million during the quarter, compared to analyst estimates of $629.30 million.
+During the same quarter last year, the company posted $0.54 EPS.
+Envista’s revenue for the quarter was down 11.0% on a year-over-year basis.

-In related news, CFO Howard H. Yu sold 5,341 shares of the company’s stock in a transaction on Monday, April 18th.
-The stock was sold at an average price of $45.73, for a total transaction of $244,243.93.
-Following the completion of the sale, the chief financial officer now directly owns 52,411 shares in the company, valued at approximately $2,396,755.03.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, CEO Amir Aghdaei sold 10,538 shares of the stock in a transaction dated Tuesday, March 29th.
-The shares were sold at an average price of $51.66, for a total value of $544,393.08.
+In related news, CEO Amir Aghdaei sold 10,538 shares of the firm’s stock in a transaction that occurred on Tuesday, March 29th.
+The stock was sold at an average price of $51.66, for a total value of $544,393.08.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CFO Howard H. Yu sold 5,341 shares of the firm’s stock in a transaction that occurred on Monday, April 18th.
+The shares were sold at an average price of $45.73, for a total value of $244,243.93.
+Following the completion of the transaction, the chief financial officer now directly owns 52,411 shares in the company, valued at $2,396,755.03.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 130,581 shares of company stock valued at $6,410,182.
-0.76% of the stock is owned by corporate insiders.
+Insiders have sold a total of 130,581 shares of company stock valued at $6,410,182 over the last 90 days.
+Corporate insiders own 0.76% of the company’s stock.

-Institutional investors have recently bought and sold shares of the business.
-CI Investments Inc. raised its position in Envista by 8,922.2% in the first quarter.
-CI Investments Inc. now owns 812 shares of the company’s stock valued at $40,000 after purchasing an additional 803 shares during the last quarter.
-Covestor Ltd bought a new position in Envista in the fourth quarter valued at about $43,000.
-Dark Forest Capital Management LP raised its position in Envista by 69.1% in the third quarter.
-Dark Forest Capital Management LP now owns 947 shares of the company’s stock valued at $40,000 after purchasing an additional 387 shares during the last quarter.
-Elequin Capital LP bought a new position in Envista in the first quarter valued at about $64,000.
-Finally, CWM LLC bought a new position in Envista in the fourth quarter valued at about $84,000.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+CI Investments Inc. increased its position in Envista by 8,922.2% in the 1st quarter.
+CI Investments Inc. now owns 812 shares of the company’s stock worth $40,000 after buying an additional 803 shares during the period.
+Covestor Ltd bought a new position in Envista in the 4th quarter worth approximately $43,000.
+Dark Forest Capital Management LP increased its position in Envista by 69.1% in the 3rd quarter.
+Dark Forest Capital Management LP now owns 947 shares of the company’s stock worth $40,000 after buying an additional 387 shares during the period.
+Elequin Capital LP bought a new position in Envista in the 1st quarter worth approximately $64,000.
+Finally, CWM LLC bought a new position in Envista in the 4th quarter worth approximately $84,000.

 About Envista (Get Rating)